tymyrddin/purple/source/docs/distribution-networks/observable-semantics/configuration-and-versions/firmware-and-software-versions.md

 systems.
 The deployment of a software update is documented: when it was applied, by whom, and whether it was successful.

-Unauthorised software modifications would appear as system processes or executables that diverge from the expected version.
+Tampered host software shows as processes or executables that diverge from the expected version.
 File-integrity monitoring tools can detect if critical system files have been modified.
 If an SCADA server's core executables are different from what the vendor provided (detected through hash verification), the system may be compromised.